AlessandroZ/BeRoot/Windows/README.md

 Local account with passwordreq:no
 ----

-Idea comes from 0xRick [write up](https://0xrick.github.io/hack-the-box/access/).
+Idea comes from 0xRick 's [write up](https://0xrick.github.io/hack-the-box/access/).

 Checking for user account options, we could see this kind of output: